 Activities for families or friends to share, based on a selection of our online music.
 Click on a link to open the player, or to view the lyrics.
-Double click on the 'play' button to stream and play the music (you must have pop-ups enabled).
+Double click on the 'play' button to stream and play the music.

 Tyrolean folk dancers would probably give this the ‘schulplatter’ treatment - vigorous dancing, with much stamping and slapping of thighs, and children will enjoy creating their own sequences of rhythmic movements to the tune.
 If the group includes a chair-bound member, the song can be treated as a seated dance.
 Choose a leader to invent a 3-beat sequence of movement for others to imitate,

 1.Slap thighs - 2.
 Tap shoulders 3.
 Clap